 - Once the advisor has completed a final review of each student’s academic plan, advising pins will be removed.

-- Walk-in advising is for students who have a plan in mind for the upcoming semester and only need a quick double check and sign off.
+- Drop-in advising is for students who have a plan in mind for the upcoming semester and only need a quick double check and sign off.

-- Walk-ins should average 5-7 minutes in length per student.
+- Drop-ins should average 5-7 minutes in length per student.

 - You should be familiar with your major flowchart and bring a list of the courses intended to take.

-- If you are not prepared when your name is called, you will be asked to get back on the walk-in list or schedule an appointment.
+- If you are not prepared when your name is called, you will be asked to get back on the drop-in list or schedule an appointment.